sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Return value
 """""""""""
-Returns the Tensor type, representing the normalized output.
+Returns the Tensor type with the same data type as the input Tensor., representing the normalized output.

 Processor support
 """"""""""""""""""""""